razroo/angular-content/core/pipes/pipes.md

 would be the simple rule.

-In addition, there are impure pipes that one can potentially do, which ususally has little to do with transforming data.
+In addition, there are impure pipes that one can potentially do, which usually has little to do with transforming data.
 Once again the async pipe is something that would register along these lines.
 However, I have not seen the need to create an impure pipe with the architecture given.